AYJACKSON-ICS4U/codingchallenge-star-field-challenge/ReadMe.md

-The Star Field Challenge animates ellipses and lines to make it appear like you are moving quickly through space at warp speed
+The Star Field Challenge animates ellipses and lines to make it appear like you are moving through space at warp speed

 It is based off of The Coding Train's **Coding Challenge #1: Starfield in Processing**, but it has a few modifications.